FrankKesel/xilinx_tools/vivado/vivado_intro/vivado_intro.md

 ![Elaboration](images/viv_008.png)

+* There is also a so-called _Linter_ avalaible, which can detect problems in your VHDL code.
+Just push `Run Linter` under _RTL Analysis_ to run the linter.
+Since the code is correct you should see no problems.

 ---
 ## Synthesis
 * The next step is _Synthesis_: It maps the VHDL design onto the components available in the FPGA (flip-flops, look-up tables, multiplexers, RAM).
 The synthesis can also reveal design errors that may not be visible in the simulation (e.g. incomplete sensitivity lists or incompletely coded IF conditions).
 It is therefore highly recommended to examine the messages (warnings) of the synthesis in depth.